jghoman/ccoss-airflow-workshop-2019/en/first_dag.md

 ```

 Once that's done add `t1 >> t2` at the end of the file, and try running it!
 You can try running a backfill to get all the available data https://airflow.apache.org/cli.html#backfill

+Once you are done, you can run `./scripts/ci/local_ci_stop_environment.sh` locally to stop the containers.

 ## Challenges
 Looking for some challenges?
 Try some of these: